 Advertising copywriters develop content used to market and promote goods and services.
 They write ad copy, jingles, and slogans featured in magazines, television commercials, and other media outlets.
 The advertising world is a fast-paced environment, and advertising copywriters produce copy under tight deadlines.
 Some copywriters work as freelancers for a variety of advertising firms, while others work in-house for just one company.
 Advertising copywriters can advance to positions as communications specialists or creative directors.

 In order to become an advertising copywriter, you'll most likely need to earn a bachelor's degree in communications, English, marketing, or a related field.
 Some positions may also require prior experience in the field.
 Prospective employers may want to see samples of applicants' work to ensure they are capable of producing quality advertisements.
 Key skills that can help advertising copywriters succeed in the field include the ability to work under strict deadlines, creativity, and persuasiveness.
 They should also be proficient in the use of copywriting and graphic design software.
-The U.S. Bureau of Labor Statistics reports that, as of May 2015, writers and authors in general who worked in media and communications earned a median annual salary of $53,530 and can expect a 4% growth in jobs from 2014-2024.
+The U.S. Bureau of Labor Statistics reports that, as of May 2018, writers and authors in general who worked in media and communications earned a median annual salary of $62,170 and can expect little to no change in jobs from 2018-2028.

 Step 1: Get a Bachelor's Degree